Shin's Tricycle

-Shin's Tricycle is a children's book by Tatsuharu Kodama (児玉辰春, Kodama Tatsuharu), first published in Japanese in 1992 as Shin-chan no-san rin sha (伸ちゃんのさんりんしゃ) and in its English translation in 1995.
-It relates the true story of Shinichi Tetsutani (鉄谷伸一, Tetsutani Shinichi) (Shin), a three-year-old boy who was killed in the atomic bombing of Hiroshima, Japan on August 6, 1945.
+Shin's Tricycle is a children's book by Tatsuharu Kodama (児玉辰春, Kodama Tatsuharu), first published in Japanese in 1992 as Shin-chan no-san rin sha (伸ちゃんのさんりんしゃ) by Doshinsha.
+It relates the true story of Shinichi Tetsutani (鉄谷 伸一, Tetsutani Shin'ichi) or Shin (伸ちゃん, Shin-chan), a three-year-old boy who was killed in the atomic bombing of Hiroshima, Japan on August 6, 1945.

+Makoto Obo made the illustrations of the original Japanese version of the book, as well as those of the English version by Chart Institute (チャート研究所), which is only distributed to schools and not for retail sale.
+The Chart book is part of the organization's Treasure Island Series.
+Noriyuki Ando made the illustrations for Walker and Company's English version, released in 1995, which is distributed in the United States.

+The Walker and Company version was released around the 50th anniversary of the atomic bombings of Hiroshima and Nagasaki.
+Sara Mosle of The New Yorker stated that the version "was obviously designed for teachers to use as an introduction to lessons" about that subject.

 Synopsis

 Kodama, himself a survivor of the bombing of Hiroshima, narrates the story from the point of view of Shin's father, Nobuo Tetsutani (鉄谷信男, Tetsutani Nobuo).
 Shinichi is playing on his tricycle when the bomb is detonated.
 Nobuo finds the barely alive Shin still holding onto the tricycle's handlebars and trapped under the rubble of their destroyed home.
 Nobuo's efforts to save his son are in vain and Shin dies that evening.
 Nobuo buries Shin with his tricycle.

 Forty years later, Nobuo exhumes Shin and his two sisters, who also died in the bombing, in order to give them a proper burial at a cemetery.
 While digging everything up, a pipe was found, believed to be a part of the tricycle Shinichi had owned.
-Not long after, they found skeletal remains of two human hands; the remains were identified as Shinichi and his local friend, Kimiko, who had died together with him, holding his hand.
+Not long after, they found skeletal remains of two human hands; the remains were identified as Shinichi and his local friend, Kimiko ("Kimi"), who had died together with him, holding his hand.
 Nobuo donated the tricycle to the Hiroshima Peace Museum, where it is currently on display.

+Ando's artwork is made up of oil paintings.
+John Philbrook of the San Francisco Public Library, in School Library Journal, described Ando's artwork as "somber and moody".